department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility/pre-need.md

 Apply by mail using VA Form 40-10007 (Application for Pre-Need Determination of Eligibility for Burial in a VA National Cemetery).
 [Download VA Form 40-10007](https://www.va.gov/vaforms/va/pdf/VA40-10007.pdf).

-Print the form, fill it out, and send it to this address:
+Print the form, fill it out, and send it along with a copy of your supporting documents to this address:

 <dl class="va-address-block">
 <dd>National Cemetery Scheduling Office</dd>
 <dd>P.O.
 Box 510543</dd>
 <dd>St. Louis, MO 63151</dd>
 </dl>

+**Please note:** Don't send us the originals of your DD214 or other supporting documents.
+Please send copies only.

 <br>